Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Spectral topology and skin modes in non-Hermitian photonic crystals

-By Lemma \ref{lem-0}, we have $G(0)=0$; thus, to show that $G$ vanishes identically, it suffices to establish that it is locally constant on $[0, 1]$.
+By Theorem \ref{lem-0}, we have $G(0)=0$; thus, to show that $G$ vanishes identically, it suffices to establish that it is locally constant on $[0, 1]$.
 To this end, we fix $t_0 \in [0,1]$ and show that $G(t)$ is constant for $t$ sufficiently close to $t_0$.
-Since $g(t)\in\Gamma_t^c$, in view of \eqref{eq:rel_lambda_omega}, each eigenvalue $|\lambda_{j}(g(t_0); t_0)|$ is either strictly less than $1$ or strictly greater than $1$.